Animal care during the Civil Was was vital but far from simple.

 The truth was that the armies frequently picked an area clean, to the point that the food just wasn’t there.
 By 1864, Union artillery horses in some locations were living on only five pounds of grain per day.

 Something as simple as providing water for the animals also took planning.
 If there was no source of water nearby, the soldiers would take half the horses to a river or stream, leaving the other half available to help move the army in case of a surprise attack.

 At Ream’s Station (Virginia) in August 1864, the Tenth Massachusetts Battery had positioned themselves behind a temporary barricade, but they left their thirty horses exposed.
 Within moments, only two of these horses were still standing.

-In addition, a viral illness known as glanders spread through the horse population.
+A viral illness known as glanders spread through the horse population.
 Symptoms involved an increase in mucus and swelling of the glands.
 The disease was highly contagious, so once one horse was sick, it was a real problem for the army.
+The infected animals needed to be destroyed as the disease was terminal.
+With the war ongoing, that was the best way to reduce exposure.

-The Confederate Quartermaster at Lynchburg was concerned about the spread of glanders, and asked two physicians to investigate.
-John Jay Terrell and John R. Page established a stable where the horses could be quarantined, and as a result of their work, the two doctors saw that good ventilation, proper diet, and clean water made a difference in resistance to disease.
-Infected animals needed to be destroyed as the disease was terminal so that was the best way to reduce exposure.
-These were advanced concepts for a time when little was fully understood about the spread of any type of disease.
+The Confederate Quartermaster at Lynchburg was concerned about the spread of glanders.
+He asked two physicians to investigate.
+John Jay Terrell and John R. Page established a stable where the horses could be separated—healthy from those that were ailing.
+As a result of their work, the two doctors saw that good ventilation, proper diet, and clean water made a difference in a horse’s ability to resist disease.
+These were advanced concepts for a time when little was fully understood about the spread of any type of illness.

 Tragedy for Both Man and Beast

 In a discussion with Robert Burton at the museum, Burton cited a letter written by Massachusetts soldier Charles Francis Adams to his mother on May 12, 1863.
 It describes the magnitude of what was happening to the animals: